sulis-hpc/sulis-hpc.github.io/gettingstarted/software/python.markdown

 ## Python environment modules

-Sulis runs the CentOS 8 operating system, which includes Python 3.6.
-Many users will instead prefer to use newer versions of Python provided via the environment module system.
-Scientific packages provided via the module system will be built and configured for these newer versions and not the default CentOS Python installation.
+Sulis runs a version of the Linux operating systems that includes Python 3.6.
+Many users will prefer to use newer versions of Python provided via the environment module system.
+Scientific packages provided via the module system will be built and configured for these newer versions and not the default OS level Python installation.

 Use `module spider Python` to query the available Python builds, and then load using (for example):